Gene Wilder Biography

 In 1967, Wilder got his first role in a motion picture called Bonnie and Clyde, which was directed by Arthur Penn.
 The same year, he did his first lead role in the movie, The Producers, for which he auditioned with Zero Mostel.

 In 1969, Wilder went to live in Paris to act in Start the Revolution Without Me, which was directed by Bud Yorkin.
-It was a comedy based on French Revolution.
-He did the script read for ‘Quackser Fortune Has a Cousin in the Bronx’.
+It was a comedy based on the French Revolution.
+He did the script for ‘Quackser Fortune Has a Cousin in the Bronx’.

 In 1971, Wilder’s Charlie and the Chocolate Factory was released.
 It was directed by Mel Stuart.
 The movie did not do very well commercially.
-He did a segment for Woody Allen’s Everything You Always Wanted to know About Sex.
+He did a segment for Woody Allen’s Everything You Always Wanted to Know About Sex.

 Continue Reading Below

-Around the same time, Young Frankenstein was released and became a huge hit on the box office.
+Around the same time, Young Frankenstein was released and became a huge hit at the box office.
 Wilder sold its rights to 20th Century Fox.
 It received the Oscar nomination for Best Adapted Screenplay category.

 In 1975, Gene Wilder made his directorial debut with The Adventure of Sherlock Holmes’ Smarter Brother.
 He also wrote the script of the movie.
 Next year, he starred in Silver Streak along with Richard Pryor, who got the role on his recommendation.

-In 1977, he wrote, produced and directed the film called The World’s Greatest Lover, an idea that was inspired by Fellini’s The White Sheik.
+In 1977, he wrote, produced, and directed the film called The World’s Greatest Lover, an idea that was inspired by Fellini’s The White Sheik.
 The movie failed commercially and critically.
 He did The Frisco Kid along with Harrison Ford in the same year.

 In 1980, Stir Crazy came out in which Wilder starred along with Richard Pryor.
 The movie became an international hit instantly.
-It was and is still considered as one of the best comedies in Hollywood.
+It was and is still considered one of the best comedies in Hollywood.

 In 1982, he did Hanky Panky starring opposite comedienne Gilda Radner.
-Around same time, he directed another movie The Woman in Red, in which he acted with Radner and Kelly LeBrock.
+Around the same time, he directed another movie The Woman in Red, in which he acted with Radner and Kelly LeBrock.
 It won an Academy Award.

-In the 1990s, he did movies like: Funny About Love, Another You, Murder in a Small Town, Alice in Wonderland and The Lady in Question.
+In the 1990s, he did movies like: Funny About Love, Another You, Murder in a Small Town, Alice in Wonderland, and The Lady in Question.
 He also did a NBC sitcom Something Wilder but it lasted for only one season.

 gene-wilder-74497.jpg